greensleeves8/Credit_Risk_Analysis/README.md

 ## Results

--Using RandomOverSampler to oversample the loan data and then run logistic regression produced an accuracy score of 0.647.
+- Using RandomOverSampler to oversample the loan data and then run logistic regression produced an accuracy score of 0.647.
 For high risk loans, the precision was 0.01, and the recall was 0.69.
 For low risk loans, the precision was 1.0, and the recall was 0.60.
 The overall precision was 0.99, and the overall recall was 0.60:

 ![RandomOverSampler](https://github.com/greensleeves8/Credit_Risk_Analysis/blob/main/Module-17-Challenge-Resources/RoS.png "RandomOverSampler")

--Using SMOTE to oversample the loan data and then perform logistic regression produced an accuracy score of 0.662.
+- Using SMOTE to oversample the loan data and then perform logistic regression produced an accuracy score of 0.662.
 For high risk loans, the precision was 0.01, and the recall was 0.63.
 For low risk loans, the precision was 1.0, and the recall was 0.69:

 ![SMOTE](https://github.com/greensleeves8/Credit_Risk_Analysis/blob/main/Module-17-Challenge-Resources/SMOTE.png "SMOTE")

--The ClusterCentroids method of undersampling produced an accuracy score of 0.544.
+- The ClusterCentroids method of undersampling produced an accuracy score of 0.544.
 For high risk loans, the precision was 0.01, and the recall was 0.67.
 For low risk loans, the precision was 1.00, and the recall was 0.42.
 The overall precision was 0.99, and the recall was 0.42:

 ![ClusterCentroids](https://github.com/greensleeves8/Credit_Risk_Analysis/blob/main/Module-17-Challenge-Resources/CC.png "ClusterCentroids")

--The SMOTEENN method produced an accuracy score of 0.665.
+- The SMOTEENN method produced an accuracy score of 0.665.
 For high risk loans, the precision was 0.01, and the recall was 0.72.
 For low risk loans, the precision was 1.0, and the recall was 0.57.
 The overall precision was 0.99 and the recall was 0.57:

 ![SMOTEENN](https://github.com/greensleeves8/Credit_Risk_Analysis/blob/main/Module-17-Challenge-Resources/SMOTEENN.png "SMOTEENN")

--The BalancedRandomForestClassier produced an accuracy score of 0.789.
+- The BalancedRandomForestClassifier produced an accuracy score of 0.789.
 For high risk loans, the precision was 0.03, and the recall was 0.70.
 For low risk loans, the precision was 1.0, and the recall was 0.87.
 The overall precision was 0.99, and the recall was 0.87:

 ![BalancedRandomForest](https://github.com/greensleeves8/Credit_Risk_Analysis/blob/main/Module-17-Challenge-Resources/BRF.png "BalancedRandomForestClassifier")

--The EasyEnsembleClassier produced an accuracy score of 0.915.
+- The EasyEnsembleClassifier produced an accuracy score of 0.915.
 For high risk loans, the precision was 0.05, and the recall was 0.93.
 For low risk loans, the precision was 1.0, and the recall was 0.90.
 The overall precision was 0.99, and the recall was 0.90: